-The time arrived ... and our plane banked gently into the blue-black of approaching dusk, with a backdrop of yester-light behind us, and a sprinkling of twinkling stars before us.
-I opened the side window, held the precious container out into the windstream ... and dad soared away ... and ever deeper into our hearts.
+The time arrived, and our plane banked gently into the blue-black of approaching dusk, with a backdrop of yester-light behind us and a sprinkling of twinkling stars before us.
+I opened the side window, held the precious container out into the wind stream ... and dad soared away ... and ever deeper into our hearts.
 At that moment we turned on the aircraft's brilliant landing lights.
 From mom's porch they could see Red Rock Mountain, and the new bright evening star that still outshines all others.

-That warm August of 1994, Dad was at peace, knowing he had raised his boys to love god, country, mom, and eachother ... and we would do as he had wished ... and honor our father and mother" ... so that it may be well with you, and that you may live long on the earth (Ephesians 6:1-3)" ... we still do.
+That warm August of 1994, Dad was at peace, knowing he had raised his boys to love god, country, and mom, and they would do as he had wished ... and honor him till our dying days.